Where to Go Snowmobiling in Quebec: Our Favorite Spots

 - Hôtel Tadoussac: a first class hotel overlooking the bay of Tadoussac and the Saguenay Fjord; I’ll leave you to imagine the incredible setting!

-- Au Cachalot Caché le gîte hôtel: a warm and comfortable bed and breakfast close to the centre of Tadoussac.
+- Au Cachalot Caché le gîte hôtel: a warm and comfortable bed and breakfast close to the center of Tadoussac.

 -